kubernetes/kops/docs/operations/images.md

 ### CoreOS

-Support for CoreOS is deprecated and was removed in Kops 1.18.
+Support for CoreOS is deprecated and was removed in _kops_ 1.18.

 You should consider using [Flatcar](#flatcar) as a replacement.

 ### Debian 8 (Jessie)

-Support for Debian 8 (Jessie) is deprecated and was removed in Kops 1.18.
+Support for Debian 8 (Jessie) is deprecated and was removed in _kops_ 1.18.

 ### Kope.io

 Support for _kope.io_ images is deprecated.
 These images were the default until Kubernetes 1.18, when they were replaced by the [official Ubuntu 20.04](#ubuntu-2004-focal) images.

-The _kope.io_ images were based on [Debian 9 (Stretch)](#debian-9-stretch) and had all packages required by Kops pre-installed.
+The _kope.io_ images were based on [Debian 9 (Stretch)](#debian-9-stretch) and had all packages required by _kops_ pre-installed.
 Other than that, the changes to the official Debian images were [minimal](https://github.com/kubernetes-sigs/image-builder/blob/master/images/kube-deploy/imagebuilder/templates/1.18-stretch.yml#L174-L198).

 ### Ubuntu 16.04 (Xenial)

-Support for Ubuntu 16.04 (Xenial) is deprecated and will be removed in Kops 1.20.
+Support for Ubuntu 16.04 (Xenial) is deprecated and will be removed in _kops_ 1.20.

 ## Owner aliases

-Kops supports owner aliases for the official accounts of supported distros:
+_kops_ supports owner aliases for the official accounts of supported distros:

 * `kope.io` => `383156758163`
 * `amazon` => `137112412989`